mgiorgis42/mgiorgis42/README.md

   2. 🌱 I am addicted to learning and growing everyday.
   3. 😅 I am fairly novice to the field of Data Science and am still fascinated with the applications and success of 'hard' sciences over social sciences.

-- You can find me at: s
+- You can find me at:
   - 🏢 LinkedIn: https://www.linkedin.com/in/moses-giorgis-658620143/
   - 📩 Email: mgiorgis42@gmail.com